clgrogan/Kafka-Consumer-Client/README.md

 # Apache Kafka Consumer Application

-This application reads records from a Kafka topic with KafkaConsumer.
+This application reads records from a Kafka topic with the KafkaConsumer class.

 ## Summary